 Learn about Mexican cuisine in this listening comprehension exercise with transcript and translation.

-The conditional is a verb mood used for actions that are not guaranteed to occur; often they are dependent on certain conditions.
+The conditional is a verb mood used for actions that are not guaranteed to occur, often because they are dependent on certain conditions.
 It is equivalent to "would" in English.

 Practice Spanish listening comprehension, writing, and spelling at the same time with dictation exercises from PwLS.